 2014 Collegiate Conference Info.

-Registration for the 2014 Collegiate Conference is now open!
+You can STILL register for this year's collegiate conference--you just have to do it on-site.
 This year's event will be held on campus of Michigan State University of Saturday, March 29th, 2014.
 Sessions will include:

 -Health & wellness for musicians